AMReX-Astro/Microphysics/sphinx_docs/source/cxx.rst

     generate both the Fortran ``actual_network.F90`` module and the C++ ``actual_network.H`` header file.

-  * We don't implement the EOS override functionality.

   * We don't attempt to pass the C++ struct directly into Fortran.